kimdoanh89/CKA-exercises/01_app_lifecycle_management.md

 ## 1. Understand deployments and how to perform rolling update and rollbacks
-### Create the DaemonSet with nginx image, update the ds with newer version of the nginx server, change the updateStrategy to OnDelete
+### Create the DaemonSet with nginx:1.10.1 image, update the ds with newer version of the nginx:1.12.1-alpine server, change the updateStrategy to OnDelete
 <details><summary>show</summary>
 <p>